paulaamaya/notebook-dps/docs/design-patterns.md

 # Strategy Pattern

 Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+Strategy enables the client to select the algortithm at runtime; the algorithm varies independently from the clients that use it.

 ![Strategy UML](strategy-uml.png)

 ## Example: Travelling

+Here we will implement a simple program that takes a person to a given location through different strategies - the person can travel by car or bus.
+The Client only interacts with the context as follows:

 ```java
 public class Client {